isfegu/musket/README.md

 > The `musket load` command will display the full path to the configuration file.

 ### 3.- Configure the destinations

+All destinations have to be configured from the [configuration file](#2--create-the-configuration-file).

 #### LinkedIn